 Advertising that facilitates the distribution of drug paraphernalia, which is defined as any legitimate equipment, product or material that is modified for making, using or concealing recreational drugs is not acceptable.

 Advertising for the following is prohibited:

 - Medicinal or recreational marijuana products and derivatives, including marijuana-derived CBD

-- Dispensaries, delivery methods, accessories, and any services related to marijuana
+- Dispensaries, delivery methods, accessories and any services related to marijuana

-Issue advocacy ads and political advertising related to the legalization of marijuana are acceptable provided that the advertisements comply with AdCritter's Advertising Policies for political and issue advocacy contained herein.
+Issue advocacy ads and political advertising related to the legalization of marijuana are acceptable provided the advertisements comply with AdCritter's Advertising Policies for political and issue advocacy contained herein.

 Public health and safety messages related to marijuana are allowed with pre-approval by the AdCritter Ad Policy Team.